Exchange 2016 and 2019 End of Life Happening in 1 Month

 Microsoft has ended the previous style of massive version upgrades that had a fixed lifecycle.

-Instead, from October 2025, a new continuously-updating subscription edition will be available as the next on-premises version.
+Instead, from October 2025, a new continuously-updating Exchange subscription edition is now available as the next on-premises version.

 If all current versions did not expire on the same date, then many existing customers would have resisted this new change and remained with their previous systems.